 Q. When should we read this book?

-A. Anyone planning a visit should read it, anyone in Santiago who would like to know more about this marvelous church, and any pilgrim who wants to know better what the object of this game really is – a visit to a historical site with so many stories to tell.
+A. Anyone planning a visit should read it, anyone in Santiago who would like to know more about this marvellous church, and any pilgrim who wants to understand better what the object of this game is – a visit to a historical site with so many stories to tell.